HugoHugo/hugohugo.github.io/index.md

 title: Welcome
 ---

-I have two years of undergraduate research experience with software development in Python and I am passionate about building and maintaining software that is capable of processing large amounts of data.
+I have two years of undergraduate research experience in software development in Python and I am passionate about building and maintaining software that is capable of processing large amounts of data.
 I graduated Cum Laude in May 2019 from St. Olaf College (USA) in Computer Science with a minor in Statistics.